DerBejijing/mcserver-reversing-toolkit/USAGE.md

 **install_server.sh**
 Run this file to automatically install (3rd party) minecraft servers.
 Right now there is only an installer for the vanilla-jar and spigot, but due to the modular system, it is very easy to add more, which I will surely do.

+Because of my input-beautification-system (which I am very proud of btw), valid formats of the version-specification are:

+`V1_17_00`
+`1.17.0`
+`a1b.c1d7e.f0g`
+`000001.00000017.00000`

+At this point it is still important to supply a version consisting of exactly three components.
+So
+`1.17.0`
+would be valid, while
+`1.17`
+or
+`1.17.0.0`
+would not be.

 Option | Function
 -------|---------
 `./install_server.sh --list` | will get you a list of all installer scripts